smita-s15/ninjalist/README.md

-# Project Title

-Ninjalist - Next.js Project
+# Ninjalist - Next.js Project

 The techs used in this project
 1. Next.js